xibrah/Asteroid-Game/README.md

 ## Game World

-The game includes locations from your Asteroid Frontier universe:
+The game includes locations from the Asteroid Frontier universe:
 - **Psyche Township**: Main hub with characters like Stella, Gus, and #27
 - **The Rusty Rocket**: Bar on Ceres with Ruby and CV
 - **Other Locations**: Pallas, Vesta, Luna, and Mars